Fall From Heaven

 There are other creatures that live upon the World Tree, other entities as old as time who inhabit all of the worlds and none.
 There were the four harts, Dáinn, Dvalinn, Duneyrr and Durathror, who danced about its branches like the winds.
 There was the squirrel, Ratatoskr, that was the quickest on the branches.
 He spoke often with the Eagle, admired her perch and clarity of vision.
 The Eagle in turn was fond of the squirrel, and used him as her messenger.

 For an eternity the Eagle had mocked the serpent.
 Trapped so low and so far from light and warmth.
 She mocked its pain and agony with laughter and jeers by way of her swift-footed messenger Ratatoskr.
 Nidhoggr could never catch the squirrel, and was forced to endure centuries of insults and mockery from the lofty Eagle.
 Nidhoggr was patient, however, and knew how to bide its time.
 It endured the insults as it endured the agony.
-It would simply be a matter of time.
+All it could do, all it had to do, was wait.

 There was a witch goddess, Huldra, who had been lured to Hvergelmir by Nihoggr’s insidious call.
 The wyrm had enraptured her ambitioned and enslaved her mind, and in that moment all creation shook.
 The roots shattered, the serpents slithered free, and on terrible bat’s wings the dragon of Yggdrassil broke free and it knew its first meal.

 With a terrible roar Nidhoggr rose upon Yggdrassil leaving chaos in its wake.
 The branches shook and snapped, the worlds tumbled, and the end of days began.
-As had been predicted so very long ago, Nidhoggr broke free and Ragnarok was loosed with it.
+As had been predicted so very long ago, Nidhoggr broke free.

-The dragon attacked the Eagle, tore at its body with stinking tooth and vengeful claw.
+The dragon attacked the Eagle, tore at its body with gnashing tooth and vengeful claw.
 Their battle tore the crown of Yggdrassil apart, shattering the ordered roost of the Eagle.
 It fought valiantly and boldly, but the Eagle had grown arrogant, its position unchallenged and its beak and talons dull.
-The dragon, however, had all the power of hatred behind it, its teeth and claws sharpened on the World Tree’s roots, and the strength of eons in its jaws.
+The dragon, however, had its teeth and claws sharpened on the World Tree’s roots, and the strength of eons in its jaws.
 Though their battle was fierce its outcome was certain from the start, and with a triumphant roar the Nidhoggr cast the Eagle down from its perch, letting its shattered body fall where it may so it could die in the dust as Nidhoggr felt it deserved.

 Whether chance or destiny guided its fall, who can say, but chance rarely has any bearing on a Primordial such as the Eagle.
 Its power broken and its body torn apart the great eagle fell not to the tree’s roots but to Midgard, cascading down with the aurora in its wake and shining brightly like a meteor.
 This strange object that fell from the sky would by many who saw it be seen as the first sign of the Day’s of Revelation, falling in Mid-October before the hungry dragon Nidhoggr set its own eyes upon Midgard on October 31st.